 Citizen Survey Results Presentations.
 These presentations on citizen surveys were prepared for an ICMA workshop ICMA workshop in October 2012 on how Scottsdale utilized survey results, and also for general presentations in 2011 on 2010 survey results.
-The 2013 Citizen Survey is underway with results and more information available on the survey website.
+The 2013 Citizen Survey has been completed with more information available on the survey website.

 Oregon Public Performance Management Association (OPPMA) Presentation.
 Scottsdale participated in two presentations at their July 2013 conference to overview Scottsdale's performance management efforts and the citizen-centric reporting initiative.

 at their Sept.
 2013 conference in Scottsdale overviewed some lessons learned in attempting to communicate data more effectively.

 Arizona State University (ASU) Presentation.
 In October 2013, this presentation was a guest lecture to graduate students at ASU about managing and measuring performance.

 Other external resources we have found helpful in developing our program.